 • Body calming: gradual decrease in breathing, muscle tension, and temperature

-• Reduced light: promotes the secretion of melatonin, the hormone that triggers sleep
+• Reduced light: promotes the secretion of melatonin, the hormone that triggers sleep onset

-Benefits of a well-constructed routine
+Benefits of a well-structured routine

-• Faster falling asleep
+• Faster sleep onset

 • Fewer nighttime awakenings

-• Improved sleep quality
+• Improvement in sleep quality

 • Better mood upon waking